The Quarter Shrinker uses a technique called high-velocity

 deals with debasement of coins; alteration of official scales,

 or embezzlement of metals.
-Since the coins involved are all made from
+Since most of the coins we shrink are made

 metals, this section does not apply.
 However, since the density, metal